 - Money obtained by money laundering.
 For example, smuggling, drug trade, extortion, kidnapping, fraud.

-- They use money laundering methods in order to use these illegally earned money more easily.
+- They use money laundering methods to use this illegally earned money more efficiently.

 THE FATF - Financial Action Task Force

 FATF (Financial Action Task Force) on the Prevention of Money Laundering was established in 1989 by G-7 countries.
-Comprising 35 countries and two regional organizations, FATF is working to combat money laundering and terrorism financing by creating standardized processes to stop threats to the international financial system.
-Terrorists can infiltrate the financial system of countries with weak controls.
+Comprising 35 governments and two regional organizations, FATF is working to combat money laundering and terrorism financing by creating standardized processes to stop threats to the international financial system.
+Terrorists can infiltrate the economic system of countries with weak controls.
 It is difficult to hide the financing of terrorism by establishing standard procedures.
-The FATF Standards require countries to take legal measures to ensure that the terrorism financing crime, which covers all elements stipulated by the Terrorism Financing Convention, is punished as a separate crime.
+The FATF Standards require governments to take legal measures to ensure that the terrorism financing crime, which covers all elements stipulated by the Terrorism Financing Convention, is punished as a separate crime.
 Moreover, the FATF Standards reflect the measures created to counteract money laundering and ensure the private sector's implementation of preventive measures.